 PM: What’s your favorite tool in PicMonkey?

-JM: I love the Darken and Multiply features in the Overlay palette.
-I love that you can instantly remove the white background of your overlays.
+JM: I love the Darken and Multiply features in the Graphic palette.
+I love that you can instantly remove the white background of your graphics.

 PM: Do you have a design background?

 JM: Before my travel writing career, I was a copywriter in an advertising agency, so I spent a lot of time peering over an art director or graphic designer as we created advertising in Adobe InDesign and Illustrator.
 I’ve also taken art courses along the way.
 Art was in the “hobby” category of my life for a long time.
 Only recently, in the last few years, has it become the main driver of my career.

 PM: Do you use PicMonkey for any other projects?

 JM: I use PicMonkey for nearly everything:

 - Enhancing the watercolor-painted letters I sell in my Etsy shop